What is Greenwashing?

 Greenwashing is a term that describes when a brand makes false or exaggerated claims about how green, natural, organic or environmentally friendly their products are.

 Because of a high demand for natural products, many companies use marketing and labelling to mislead customers.
 This can include the use of green colouring on labels, highlighting one natural ingredient, green-sounding product names and false or vague claims.
-Since there is no regulated definition of natural, products labelled natural may only contain one natural ingredient.
+Since there is no regulated definition of natural, products labelled natural may only contain a single natural ingredient.
 And worse yet, often the other ingredients are harmful, from irritating to carcinogenic.

 One walk down the shampoo aisle and you'll see plenty of examples.
 I was shopping for shampoo for my husband (I haven't fully converted him to natural yet!) and I searched for the next best thing.
 It must have taken me a half an hour or more to read all the labels and I practically shook my head the whole time.
 Initially I was drawn to the green labels with plants on them or the ones that sounded natural like "with argan oil" or "no dyes or parabens" or "natural extracts" or "eco-friendly" or "80% naturally derived" and yet they had other synthetic and harmful ingredients.
 Since then he picked up Tresemme's Clean & Natural Shampoo which sounds promising, yet it contains sodium laureth sulfate (SLS), propylene glycol and a formaldehyde releaser.
 Now I didn't look into all 37 ingredients but these ones were in the top 11 ingredients listed, which means that's mostly what this shampoo is made of.
 To be fair, at least 27 of the ingredients were safe and natural but most are present in small quantities.
 It also contains parfum/fragrance and CI 19140 and CI 42090 - all synthetic ingredients.